TargetProcess/gitflow/README.md

 Installation
 ------------
-Execute these lines outside TP trunk!
+Execute these lines *outside TP trunk* using CMD.exe.
+Your Git.ext should be added to path!

     git clone https://github.com/TargetProcess/gitflow.git --recursive